 The following documents need to be completed by all confirmation students by the due date listed on each sheet.
-Please return to Brittney at the monthly Confirmation Conferences.
+Please return to Shane at the monthly Confirmation Conferences.

 - Confirmation Requirements